Dynamic Data Augmentation with Gating Networks for Time Series Recognition: Experimental Results

 \subsection{Implementation Details}

-We use a temporal CNN for the base of the proposed method.
+While both Recurrent Neural Network (RNN) based networks and temporal Convolutional Neural Networks (CNN) have been used for time series classification, temporal CNNs have been shown to perform especially well~\cite{Wang_2017,bai2018empirical}.
+Thus, we use a temporal CNN for the base of the proposed method.
 For the Expert Networks, temporal CNNs with three 1D convolutional layers and two fully-connected layers are used.
 The convolutional layers have 32, 64, and 128 filters, respectively, and the fully-connected layers have 512 nodes each.
 Between each convolutional layer, batch norm~\cite{ioffe2015batch}, a rectified linear unit (ReLU) activation, and max pooling is used.
-The gating network has an additional fully-connected layer with softmax, where the number of nodes equals the number of Expert Networks $N$.
-The classifier is a final two fully-connected layers with 512 nodes and the number of classes, respectively.
+The Gating Network has an additional fully-connected layer with softmax, where the number of nodes equals the number of Expert Networks $N$.
+We keep $N=5$ in this work.
+The Classifier is a final two fully-connected layers with 512 nodes and the number of classes, respectively.